AblionGE/puppet-openshift-origin-example/README.md

     rake

-to see all command in the Rakefile
+to see all commands available in the Rakefile